Los Angeles Almanac Logo

 U.S. Army personnel train with anti-aircraft searchlights in 1941 at Camp Callan, San Diego.
 Photo from Herald Examiner Collection at L.A.
 Public Library.

 The barrage of fire over the city continued from more than an hour.
 When a cease-fire was ordered, anti-aircraft gunners had expended more than 1,400 rounds of ammunition, causing quite a bit of damage to structures on the ground.
-Many Angelenos believed that they were going to see a Japanese invasion force lying offshore when daylight broke.
+Many Angelenos believed that they would see a Japanese invasion force lying offshore when daylight broke.

 By daylight, however, no Japanese ships lay off the coast, no downed enemy aircraft were found and no enemy bomb damage was reported.
 Confused and embarrassed authorities, with no explanation for the morning’s events, focused instead on arresting 20 Japanese-Americans for allegedly trying to signal the mysterious enemy aircraft.